GitKraken Desktop Documentation

 sudo yum install -y yum-utils device-mapper-persistent-data lvm2

-2. Use the following command to set up the stable repository:
+2. Set up the stable repository:

 sudo yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo